onesick/wdi7-quiz2/README.md

 ### Question #5

 **Define a function called `doSomething`.
 It should take one argument, called `thingToDo`.
-When called, thing to do should invoke the function given as an argument.
+When called, `doSomething` should invoke the function given as an argument.
 Finally, demonstrate calling `doSomething` with a function.**

 Your Answer: